Since Android 8, Google requires that new apps (or new icons for existing apps) are supplied with an adaptive icon

-- Vector based, so scales to different sizes and DPI without taking up space for extra copies of the icon.
+- Vector based images allow scaling to different sizes and DPI without taking up space for extra copies of the icon.

 - Restrictions on the visual layout of the icon to provide flexibility to Android device manufacturers.